yhakam/yhakam/README.md

 ## About Me

-I am Yassine Hakam, a student in management and economics with a strong interest in data science,machine learning, data analysis, and artificial intelligence.
+I am Yassine Hakam, a student in AI & Big Data with a strong interest in data science,machine learning, data analysis, and artificial intelligence.
 Currently undergoing training, I am exploring and developing my skills in Python, SQL, R, and Machine Learning.

 ##  Ongoing Projects